-Are there any legal, regulatory or governmental restrictions on the transfer of shares in a company, a business or assets in your jurisdiction?
+6 Are there any legal, regulatory or governmental restrictions on the transfer of shares in a company, a business or assets in your jurisdiction?
 Do transactions in particular industries require consent from specific regulators or a governmental body?
 Are transactions commonly subject to any public or national interest considerations?

-The ICA transposes the requirements under the EU FDI Screening Regulation and replaced the liberal regime under the Foreign Trade Act .
-M&A transactions lacking the required ICA approval will, among other things, be null and void.

-Under the broadened scope of the new legislation, all non-EU, non-European Economic Area and non-Swiss investors must check whether they meet the threshold (25 or 50 per cent control and, in certain cases of highly sensitive sectors (eg, defence and critical energy or digital, such as 5G infrastructure) already at 10 per cent) and broadened sector requirements for an approval requirement under the ICA.

-Sensitive sectors for public order or security where the 25 or 50 per cent thresholds apply, among other things, include critical infrastructure, such as energy, information technology, transport; health food; critical technologies (eg, artificial intelligence, cybersecurity and nano and biotech) and dual good items; and critical resources, including energy, medicines, vaccines and medical devices, as well as access to sensitive information and the freedom and pluralism of media.
+The new 2020 Investment Control Act (ICA) transposes the requirements under the EU FDI Screening Regulation and replaces the existing liberal regime under the Austrian Foreign Trade Act.
+M&A transactions lacking the required ICA approval will, inter alia, be null and void.
+Under the broadened scope of the new legislation, all non-EU, non-European Economic Area and non-Swiss investors will need to check whether they meet the threshold (25, 50 per cent, control and in certain cases of highly sensitive sectors, such as defence and critical energy or digital (like 5G) infrastructure already at 10 per cent) and broadened sector requirements for an approval requirement under the ICA.
+Sensitive sectors for public order or security where the 25/50 per cent thresholds apply, inter alia, include critical infrastructure such as energy, information technology, transport; health food; critical technologies (such as artificial intelligence, cybersecurity, nano and biotech) and dual good items, critical resources including energy but also medicines, vaccines, medical devices as well as access to sensitive information and the freedom and pluralism of media.

-In many cross-border deals relating to Austrian targets, this requires a pre-transaction determination, regardless of whether approval under the ICA is required.
-If approval under the ICA is required, an additional condition precedent in the transaction documentation and a filing for approval and clearance by the Ministry of Digitalisation and Economic Affairs will be required to allow the closing of a transaction.
-The timeline for approval is a minimum of one month plus 15 to 40 days from filing.
+In many cross-border deals relating to Austrian targets this will newly require a pre-transaction determination regardless of whether approval under the Austrian ICA is required.
+If approval under the ICA will be required, an additional condition precedent in the transaction documentation and a filing for approval and clearance by the Ministry of Digitalisation and Economic Affairs will be required to allow closing of a transaction.
+The timeline for approval is now a minimum one month plus 15 to 40 days from filing.

-Additional government approvals include merger control clearance and approval requirements in certain regulated industries, such as banking, insurance, aviation and telecoms.
+Additional governmental approvals include merger control clearance and approval requirements in certain regulated industries such as banking, insurance, aviation and telecoms.

-Are any other third-party consents commonly required?
+7 | Are any other third-party consents commonly required?

-Statutory law does not require co-shareholders to consent to the sale and transfer of shares; however, the articles of association of limited liability companies often include such consent rights or rights of first refusal.
+Statutory law does not require that co-shareholders consent to the sale and transfer of shares.
+However, the articles of association of limited liability companies often include such consent rights or rights of first refusal.